makrai/notes/hacohen1904-curriculum-deep-network-icml.md

 * We address challenge
   1. two methods:
     * transfer learning from some competitive "teacher" network, and
-    * bootstrapping.
-In our
+    * bootstrapping
-    * empirical evaluation, both methods show similar benefits in terms of increased learning speed and improved final performance on
+    * empirical evaluation, both methods show similar benefits in terms of increased learning speed and improved final performance
-  2. by investigating different pacing functions to guide the sampling.
-The
+  2. by investigating different pacing functions to guide the sampling
-    * empirical investigation variety of network architectures, using images from CIFAR-10, CIFAR-100 and subsets of ImageNet.
-We
+    * empirical investigation variety of network architectures, using images from CIFAR-10, CIFAR-100 and subsets of ImageNet
 * a novel theoretical analysis of curriculum learning, where we show
   * it effectively modifies the optimization landscape
   * we define the concept of an ideal curriculum, and show that